aqiu384/megaten-database/docs/p3r/combat.md

 | 30 | 100 | 150 |

 #### Skill Mutations
+* The first two ingredients of any fusion add the following skills to the mutation pool according to their races and the ranks of the skills on the resulting persona
 ##### Justice, Temperance, Star
 | Rank | Potential Skills |
 | --- | --- |